 Pray for God’s hand to work within Kampong Som, for the Chinese to realise their economic damage on the Cambodians and to put a stop to their selfish ambitions.

 Approach Dn.
 Kenny Khoo for a gauge of funds needed for specific uses.

-Join us for our mission committee meetings, mission trip 2020 to be in touch with the needs on the ground.
+Join us for our mission committee meetings, mission trips (yes, we hope to resume in the near future) to be in touch with the needs on the ground.